Chun-CC/Chun-CC.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm enthusiastic about all things related to 3D, such as 3D reconstruction, display and imaging.
-My current research focuses on holographic displays, light-field display.
+        I'm enthusiastic about all things related to 3D, such as 3D reconstruction, displays and imaging.
+My current research focuses on perceptually-aware computational displays

         If you have any inquiries, feel free to reach out to me 😃
     design: